idleberg/atom-build-sass/README.md

 [Atom Build](https://atombuild.github.io/) provider for `sass`, compiles Sass/SCSS into CSS.
 Supports the [linter](https://atom.io/packages/linter) package for error highlighting.

 If you prefer LibSass, take note of the separate [build-sassc](https://atom.io/packages/build-sassc) package.
-Consult this [comparison chart](http://sass-compatibility.github.io/) for details.
+When in doubt, consult this [comparison chart](http://sass-compatibility.github.io/) .

 ## Installation